Office of Extension Programmes

 International Interdisciplinary Service-Learning Programme (IISLP)

-In collaboration with the Office of International Programmes, the Office of Extension Programmes offers the International Interdisciplinary Service-Learning Programme, intending to provide a social & cultural immersive experience for international students.
-As an outcome of the IISLP, an international student will (1) Discuss the varied culture of India and compare & contrast it with their context (2) Apply subject matter knowledge in real-life situations (3) Develop personal, interpersonal, leadership skills and global skills and (4) Demonstrate reflective practice.
+In collaboration with the Office of International Programmes, the Office of Extension Programmes offers the International Interdisciplinary Service-Learning Programme (IISLP), intending to provide a social and cultural immersive experience for international students.
+As an outcome of the IISLP, an international student will

 An international student, as part of his/her curriculum, can choose from any of the following: